 What you can do?

 Maybe your business isn’t reflected here but the option for almost all business owners is the same, Find Solutions.
-Some Barbershops and Beauty Salons are giving advice to their customers online, even they are teaching online how to DIY, others are offering products online to sell directly to the customer door.
+Some Barbershops and Beauty Salons are giving advice to their customers online.
+Some are teaching online how to DIY, others are offering products online to sell directly to the customer door.

 If your business is place dependent and offers services, you need to find the way to offer something to your customers online.
 As a result, you will generate some revenue and keep your customers attached to your business when you open again.
 In the case that you can’t offer something valuable to your customers, keep your social presence active.
 So, when all of this have ended, you will have a tracking history on internet that will bounce back your customers and some new prospects.